 E of an object raised to a height h above the ground = m×g×h

-It is important to note that, the gravitational energy does not depend upon the distance travelled by the object, but the displacement i.e., the difference between the initial and the final height of the object.
-Hence, the path along which the object has reached the height is not taken into consideration.
-In the example shown below, the gravitational potential energy for both the blocks A and B will be the same.
+It is important to note that the gravitational energy does not depend upon the distance travelled by the object, but the displacement, i.e., the difference between the initial and the final height of the object.
+Hence, the path along which the object has reached the height is not considered.
+In the example shown above, the gravitational potential energy for both blocks A and B will be the same.

-Example: What will be the gravitational potential energy possessed by a ball of mass 1 kg when it is raised to a height of 6 m above the ground. (g = 9.8 m s–2)
+Q1: What will be the gravitational potential energy of a ball of mass 1 kg when it is raised to 6 m above the ground. (g = 9.8 m s–2)